gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-new.md

 [Edge Application](https://www.azion.com/en/documentation/products/edge-application/edge-functions-instances/)

-The Edge Functions module allows you to instantiate serverless functions in your edge applications, as well as set up conditions for its execution.
+The Edge Functions module allows you to instantiate serverless functions in your edge applications, as well as set up conditions for their execution.

 Once your edge application runs an edge function, it responds to events closer to the end user, ensuring greater scalability and availability.